Home – 42M

 When I started out, I thought that a made-up job title could be a way to stand out.
 So I have appointed myself as a Simplicity Web Coach, because my goal was (and is) to simplify people’s web sites through coaching and consultancy.

-Now it feels a bit salesy, and mostly unnatural.
-I want to drop it for a simpler and clearer Web Communication Advisor (and I would also like to redesign the website, but that’s not much of a priority right now).
+Now it feels a bit too salesy, and mostly unnatural.
+I want to drop it for a simpler and clearer Web Communication Advisor (and I would also like to redesign the website, but admittedly that’s not much of a priority right now).

 But hey – if you’re curious, you can still visit my business website.

-Oh, and by the way: even if you’re not a techie, you can still make a simple blog like this one (or even simpler).
+(Oh, and by the way: even if you’re not a techie, you can still make a simple blog like this one (or even simpler).

 Selling stuff and decluttering

-At the same time, I want to digitize anything that has any kind of sentimental value before just going wild.
-But this process is both time consuming and somewhat emotionally taxing, so I tend to procrastinate a lot.
+I find this process both time consuming and somewhat emotionally taxing, mostly due to my attachment and even eco-guilt.
+So I tend to procrastinate a lot.

 Taking care of myself